MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-encryption.md

 # Enable encryption for SAP HANA

 We recommend that you encrypt connections to an SAP HANA server from Power Query Desktop and Power Query Online.
-You can enable HANA encryption using both OpenSSL and SAP's proprietary CommonCryptoLib (formerly known as sapcrypto) library.
-SAP recommends using CommonCryptoLib, but basic encryption features are available using either library.
+You can enable HANA encryption using SAP's proprietary CommonCryptoLib (formerly known as sapcrypto) library.
+SAP recommends using CommonCryptoLib.

+>[!Note]
+>SAP no longer supports the OpenSSL, and as a result, Microsoft also has discontinued its support.
+Use CommonCryptoLib instead.

-This article provides an overview of enabling encryption using OpenSSL, and references some specific areas of the SAP documentation.
+This article provides an overview of enabling encryption using CommonCryptoLib and references some specific areas of the SAP documentation.
 We update content and links periodically, but for comprehensive instructions and support, always refer to the official SAP documentation.
-If you want to set up encryption using CommonCryptoLib instead of OpenSSL, see [How to Configure TLS/SSL in SAP HANA 2.0](https://blogs.sap.com/2018/11/13/how-to-configure-tlsssl-in-sap-hana-2.0/) For steps on how to migrate from OpenSSL to CommonCryptoLib, see [SAP Note 2093286](https://launchpad.support.sap.com/#/notes/2093286) (s-user required).
+You should set up encryption using CommonCryptoLib instead of OpenSSL; for steps to do so, go to [How to Configure TLS/SSL in SAP HANA 2.0](https://blogs.sap.com/2018/11/13/how-to-configure-tlsssl-in-sap-hana-2.0/).
+For steps on how to migrate from OpenSSL to CommonCryptoLib, see [SAP Note 2093286](https://launchpad.support.sap.com/#/notes/2093286) (s-user required).

 > [!NOTE]
 > The setup steps for encryption detailed in this article overlap with the setup and configuration steps for SAML SSO.
-Whether you choose OpenSSL or CommonCryptoLib as your HANA server's encryption provider, make sure that your choice is consistent across SAML and encryption configurations.
+Use CommonCryptoLib as your HANA server's encryption provider, and make sure that your choice of CommonCryptoLib is consistent across SAML and encryption configurations.

-There are four phases to enabling encryption for SAP HANA using OpenSSL.
+There are four phases to enabling encryption for SAP HANA.
 We cover these phases next.
-For more information, see [Securing the Communication between SAP HANA Studio and SAP HANA Server through SSL](https://blogs.sap.com/2015/09/28/securing-the-communication-between-sap-hana-studio-and-sap-hana-server-through-ssl/).
+For more information, go to [Securing the Communication between SAP HANA Studio and SAP HANA Server through SSL](https://blogs.sap.com/2015/09/28/securing-the-communication-between-sap-hana-studio-and-sap-hana-server-through-ssl/).

-## Use OpenSSL
+## Use CommonCryptoLib

-Ensure your HANA server is configured to use OpenSSL as its cryptographic provider.
+Ensure your HANA server is configured to use CommonCryptoLib as its cryptographic provider.
 Replace the missing path information below with the server ID (sid) of your HANA server.

 ![OpenSSL cryptographic provider.](ssl-crypto-provider.png)